 I’m sure you’ll agree with me when I say that no salon or spa can avoid a presence on social media today.

-But many salon and spa owners I meet express how they are investing time and effort into social media without seeing this translating into new clients and business growth.
+But many salon and spa owners I meet express how they are investing time and effort into social media without seeing this translate into new clients and business growth.

 I get that.